 - It can quickly produce a magnified image of the fixed specimens and live cells.

 - The bright-field microscopy produces low contrast to the image.

 - It can give magnification only up to 1300 X.

 - Bright-field microscopy has a low apparent optical resolution.

 For Better Results

-For the better results, we can adjust the iris diaphragm, which can reduce or increase the amount of light source coming to the specimen.
-The use of oil immersion can improve the resolution of the image by using an objective lens of power 100X.
+We can adjust the iris diaphragm for the better results, which can reduce or increase the amount of light source getting to the specimen.
+The use of oil immersion can improve the image’s resolution under an objective lens of power 100X.
 The use of staining methods adds contrast to the picture.
 One can also use a coloured or polarizing filter on the light source to highlight the features of the mineral samples.